2002 AMC 12A Solutions

 Since the reduced denominator divides The divisors are

 The denominator would require i.e. which is excluded.
-Each of is achievable, giving possible denominators.
+Each is achievable: numerators and reduce to denominators and respectively.
+Thus there are possible denominators.

 Thus, the correct answer is C.